GoogleCloudPlatform/gke-managed-certs/README.md

 # Usage

-1. Create a Managed Certificate custom object, specifying a single non-wildcard domain not longer than 63 characters, for which you want to obtain a certificate:
+1. Create a Managed Certificate custom object, specifying up to 100 non-wildcard domains not longer than 63 characters each, for which you want to obtain a certificate:
     ```yaml
-    apiVersion: networking.gke.io/v1beta1
+    apiVersion: networking.gke.io/v1beta2
     kind: ManagedCertificate
     metadata:
       name: example-certificate
     spec:
       domains:
+      - example1.com
-      - example.com
+      - example2.com
     ```
 2. Configure Ingress to use this custom object to terminate SSL connections:
     ```console
     $ kubectl annotate ingress [your-ingress-name] networking.gke.io/managed-certificates=example-certificate
     ```
-If you need, you can specify more multiple managed certificates here, separating their names with commas.
+If you need, you can specify multiple managed certificates here, separating their names with commas.

 # Clean up

-You can do the below steps in any order and doing even one of them will turn SSL off:
+You can do the below steps in any order to turn SSL off:

 * Remove annotation from Ingress
     ```console